Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Invertible states as a spectrum

-The condition of adiabatic cycles so that the initial state is the trivial SRE$^{d+1}$ state is crucial to have a canonical construction of $F_d = \Omega F_{d+1}$.
-In fact, for the free loop space ${\cal L} F_{d+1} = {\rm Map}(S^1,F_{d+1})$, the initial state may be topologically nontrivial, and since topologically nontrivial SRE$^{d+1}$ states can not be decomposed into the tensor product of SRE$^d$ states on sites $j \in \Z$ we do not expect a canonical construction of adiabatic cycles.
+The condition of adiabatic cycles so that the initial state is the trivial Inv$^{d+1}$ state is crucial to have a canonical construction of $F_d \to \Omega F_{d+1}$.
+In fact, for the free loop space ${\cal L} F_{d+1} = {\rm Map}(S^1,F_{d+1})$, the initial state may be topologically nontrivial, and since topologically nontrivial Inv$^{d+1}$ states can not be decomposed into the tensor product of Inv$^d$ states on sites $j \in \Z$ we do not expect a canonical construction of adiabatic cycles.

-The relation $\Omega F_{d+1} = F_d$ can be also interpreted as an SRE$^d$ state trapped on a texture of SRE$^{d+1}$ state in between a trivial SRE$^{d+1}$ state.
+To verify the homotopy equivalence (\ref{eq:spectra}), it is required an inverse map $g: \Omega F_{d+1} \to F_d$ such that $g \circ f$ and $f \circ g$ are homotopically equivalent to the identity maps.
+A canonical construction of the inverse map $g$ is not known yet but is understood as an Inv$^d$ state trapped on a texture of a family of Inv$^{d+1}$ states in between a trivial Inv$^{d+1}$ state.
 Let $H(\lambda \in [0,1])$ be an adiabatic Hamiltonian realizing the adiabatic cycle $\Ket{\lambda \in [0,1]}$.
-With this, we have a semiclassical Hamiltonian $H(\lambda = x_{d+1})$ which slowly varies compared with the correlation length along the $x_{d+1}$-direction.
-Nontrivial cycle labeled by the SRE$^d$ state $\ket{\chi}$ implies the existence of the localized SRE$^d$ state $\ket{\chi}$ at the texture represented by the Hamiltonian $H(x_{d+1})$ (See Fig.~\ref{fig:spectra}[b]).
+With this, we have a semiclassical Hamiltonian $H(\lambda = x_{d+1})$ that slowly varies compared with the correlation length along the $x_{d+1}$-direction.
+Nontrivial cycle labeled by the Inv$^d$ state $\ket{\chi}$ implies the existence of the localized Inv$^d$ state $\ket{\chi}$ at the texture represented by the Hamiltonian $H(x_{d+1})$ (See Fig.~\ref{fig:spectra}[b]).
 A simple example is the following tensor product state

-where there exists a single SRE$^d$ state $\ket{\chi}$ per a texture.
+where there exists a single Inv$^d$ state $\ket{\chi}$ per a texture.